polterguy/polterguy.github.io/documentation/magic/index.md

 * __[offset]__ - Offset of where to start returning items
 * __[filter]__ - Filter key cache items must start with in order to be considered a hit

 The endpoint can only be invoked by a root user.
+This endpoint is obsolete and will be changed in a future version of Magic.

 ### Configuration related endpoints